Skip to main content

 ② If the “Artist” is found to be depressed, the “Company” may support appropriate treatment with the “Artist’s” consent.”

-Article 7 of the SFEC defines one of the contents that the "Company" will provide to the "Artist".
-However, this provision is not mandatory, and it is important to note that if a Company fails or neglects to fulfill its obligation to provide support to an Artist under this provision, a court may presume that the Company did not act in good faith in the event of a dispute with the Artist.
+Article 7 of the SFEC defines one of the contents the “Company” will provide to the “Artist.”
+However, this provision is not mandatory, and it is essential to note that if a Company fails or neglects to fulfill its obligation to provide support to an Artist under this provision, a court may presume that the Company did not act in good faith in the event of a dispute with the Artist.

-The reason for this provision in the SFEC is the provisions of Article 7-②, Paragraph 4. of the "Popular Culture and Arts Industry Development Act".
+This provision in the SFEC is based on Article 7-②, Paragraph 4 of the “Popular Culture and Arts Industry Development Act.”
 This law specifies the minimum content that must be included in contracts between companies and artists, and this provision is one of them.

 Since the 2000s, South Korea’s media and entertainment industry has seen an increase in the number of suicides of socially influential entertainers or celebrities.
 There are many reasons for this, but one of the most prominent is the socially damaging comments posted on social media and Internet community boards.